YUFA123/LexicalAnalyzer/README.txt

 Two public methods

 1) bool nextToken( LexerToken & t )
-	returns true if lexeme found, stores results in t return false if eof
+	returns the lexeme value, values are stored in 't' if the lexeme is a constant, or a non-reserved word, aka a user defined variable return 0 if eof
 2) bool match( int t )
 	return true if next lexeme value matches t

+** Defining Punctuation **
+	The string of punctuation is defined in the constructor, they are checked in order, preferred to put more common symbols up front